 First and foremost, I’m trying to bring my own opinion and remain as unaffected by others as possible.
 Of course, I need the facts to do that.
 Wikipedia is a good source of information, but often not very accurate.
 It’s a good starting point, but I prefer more credible sources from reputable historians and specialists.

-To keep it simple, 3D modelling is creating object shape in a three-dimensional virtual world. this is polygonal modelling, where the model is defined by points – vertices.
+To keep it simple, 3D modelling is creating object shapes in a three-dimensional virtual world. this is polygonal modelling, where the model is defined by points – vertices.
 They are connected by edges and filled by polygons, or faces.

-Have you ever made paper models?
-This is the exact opposite of that.
+Have you ever glued paper models?
+This is the reverse procedure.
 It is like peeling an orange.
-Decompose the 3D model into 2D shapes called UW coordinates or UV Maps.
-These maps determine how the texture should be displayed on its surface.
+Decomposing the 3D model into 2D shapes called UW coordinates or UV Maps.
+These maps determine how the texture will be displayed on the 3D model surface.

+From “create shaders”.
 Often incorrectly called texturing.
-It is a process of creating virtual materials and applying them to 3D models.
+Shading is the process of creating virtual materials and applying them to 3D models.
 Usually need four or more texture maps to achieve the desired outcome.
 In some cases, however, it’s better to use procedurally generated materials using nodes and multiple shaders.
-You can see simple procedural material in the image below.
+You can see simple procedural iron material in the image below.